NoviSystems/labsite/README.md

 A host may be assigned one or more of these roles.
 In our production environments, a host usually only provides a single role.
-When developing labsite, you'll either hook into existing hosts that provide these service, or you'll set them up in an automated fashion with vagrant and fabric.
+When developing labsite, you'll either hook into existing hosts that provide these service, or you'll set them up on your local machine in an automated fashion with vagrant and fabric.

 ## Getting Started ##